OSBI Forensic Biology Unit

 Hair Analysis

-The OSBI FBU does not perform hair comparisons; however the unit will look at hair to determine if it is a human or animal hair.
-If the hair is determined to be of human origin, then a determination will be made of the hair to determine if it is suitable for nuclear DNA analysis.
+The OSBI FBU does not perform hair comparisons; however the unit will look at hair to determine if it is suitable for nuclear DNA analysis.
 The OSBI FBU does not perform mitochondrial DNA analysis; therefore, mitochondrial DNA analysis necessary for a case will be referred to the Federal Bureau of Investigation’s mitochondrial laboratory which may perform the mitochondrial DNA analysis.
 The OSBI FBU can assist with contacting the FBI regarding case acceptance.

 Contact